huhlim/alphafold-multistate/README.md

-# Multiple-state modeling of protein structures using AlphaFold
+# Multi-state modeling of protein structures using AlphaFold

 ## Building state-annotated HHsuite databases
 All the required scripts and examples are in [build_state_annotated_databases](https://github.com/huhlim/alphafold-multistate/tree/main/build_state_annotated_databases)